Padmavathi-SJ/BYTS/java/Collections.md

 * There is no class which directly implements collection interface.
 * There is no getter method to retrieve an object from the Collection from Collection Inetrface.

+## List(Interface):

+* If we wants to represent a group of individual objects as a single object, where "duplicates" are allowed, and insertion order must be "preserved" we should go to that concept called "List".

+### Important methods